Darxo/Hardened/README.md

 - NPCs now know how to use Bandages
 - NPC ranged troops now ignore the score from potential scatter targets when picking a ranged target
+- Regular Nomad Units now stay 25% less in Formation, are 20% more likely to avoid engaging multiple opponents, are 20% more likely to flank and are 250% more likely to ignore someone who is already engaged in melee
 - Goblin-, Brigand-, Nomad- and Mercenary ranged units now play around 35% more defensive
 - Goblin Overseer now play 100% more defensive, just like Goblin Shamans
 - NPC Dogs are much less likely to engage multiple enemies at the same time